HSBNE/hsbne.github.com/admin/policy.md

 For future reference, a typical EV costs no more than about 20-35c / hour to charge on a standard electrical outlet.
 The average member is only on site a few times per month so the total cost to HSBNE is quite insignificant when compared to lighting and tool/machine use.
 In fact, a single member on site with say the green room and metalshop lights on, and ocassional machine use would use a similar amount of power to an EV charging.

+## Parking
+HSBNE only has exclusive use of designated areas of the site.
+All other areas, including the quad, are a designated shared space with other tenants.
+This means HSBNE members are not allowed to park their vehicles in these shared spaces.
+However, members are allowed to use these areas as a loading zone to assist with loading and unloading items from their vehicles.
+To avoid ambiguity, the time limit for loading and unloading items from a vehicle is set at 20 minutes.

+HSBNE requires that members use the designated parking spaces (at the rear of the Men's Shed building, or our overflow parking in the Eat St carpark) at all times.
+Members can open the Eat St carpark gate in the same way as our main access gate.

 ## Parking and EV Charging Map
 ![](/assets/img/hsbne%20map%20medium.png)